-Whether you’re an 18-year-old ready to start college or you’re a 35-year-old business manager and single mom eager to advance your career, you’ll find that going to college online is a very smart choice, loaded with life-changing benefits.
+Whether you’re a 28-year-old ready to start college for the first time or you’re a 35-year-old business manager and single mom eager to advance your career with a master’s degree, you’ll find that going to college online is a very smart choice, loaded with life-changing benefits.
 The quality, quantity, and deliverability of online degree programs are advancing and improving at the speed of light.
 Online education eliminates many obstacles to going back to school and achieving your career goals.

 Although there are many benefits of going to college online, we have selected the top five:

-A major 2013 survey revealed that 74% of academic leaders rate the learning outcomes in online education as equal to or superior to learning outcomes in face-to-face education, up from 57.2% in 2003.† The online faculty at institutions like Walden University is comprised of seasoned scholar-practitioners who use their teaching skills to integrate valuable lessons from the business world into the online classroom.
+In a 2018 survey of 1,500 online students, 86% felt that the value of their degree equals or exceeds the price they paid for it.
+Of the students who took online courses and traditional face-to-face, 85% felt that learning online is as good or better than attending courses on campus.2 The online faculty at institutions like Walden University is comprised of seasoned scholar-practitioners who use their teaching skills to integrate valuable lessons from the business world into the online classroom.

 Successful online degree programs are built on an infrastructure of cutting-edge distance learning technology.
 No longer tied to a desktop or laptop computer, distance learning keeps pace with active students by providing easy access to classes, forums, and podcasts from their indispensable mobile devices.